 Sixth grade- Exempt from PE

-After I completed a county-mandated unit in the health class about gangs, I switched into elective classes.
+My modified schedule didn’t shorten the school day for me at all.
 Instead of having two elective classes one day and gym the next day, I had two different elective classes each day- in my case, they were band, art, drama, and Latin.
-No kids ever noticed that I didn’t take gym.
+If anything, the modified schedule gave me twice as much work as the other students who only took two electives.
+However, I enjoyed these classes a lot and none of the other students noticed that I didn’t take gym.

-Seventh grade- Inclusion
+Seventh grade- Inclusion again

-Eighth grade- Sitting by the Sidelines
+Eighth grade- Sitting by the sidelines and failing PE

 Ninth grade- Online PE